aotuai/brainframe-qt/README.rst

 license.

-However, distribution of a complete BrainFrame client (built or unbuilt) with dependencies is a bit tricky, due to licensing of some of the client's dependencies.
+However, distribution of a complete BrainFrame client (built or unbuilt) with dependencies is a bit tricky, due to licensing of some of these dependencies.
 Currently, the client depends on Gstly, an internal, proprietary library Aotu uses to manage GStreamer-based video streaming [#]_.
 The client *also* depends on PyQt5.
 When we, Aotu, distribute our client binaries_, we do so under the `PyQt5 commercial license`_, which we pay for.
-PyQt is also distributed under the GPL license, which this project defaults to using (but Aotu does not use for deployment).
+PyQt is also distributed under the GPL, which this project defaults to using (but Aotu does not use for deployment).

+PyQt (licensed under the GPL) and Gstly (with its proprietary licensing) are in conflict with one another, and cannot be distributed at the same time.
 If you want to simply use the client, source or built, for your own *internal* use (i.e. *without distribution*) there is nothing for you to be concerned with here.
 However, if want to *distribute* the client, you will need to take one of a few possible routes of action: